New York Disabled Veteran Benefits

 1. Decide which award fits: VTA for you as the veteran, or MERIT for your child/dependent if you were severely disabled or died from service on/after August 2, 1990.

-2. Go to HESC — Veterans Tuition Award (or HESC — Military & Veteran Families for MERIT) to confirm the current-year eligibility and application steps.
+2. Go to the HESC Veterans Tuition Award page (or HESC's Military & Veteran Families page for MERIT) to confirm the current-year eligibility and application steps.

 3. Complete the New York State student aid application HESC directs you to, and submit the required VA and service documentation.